blinkletter/UsingGAMESS/1_Setup.md

 ### Required Tools

-#### Text Editor

 We will need a text editor.
-We could use *TextEdit*, which comes with *MacOS*.
-I use *[BBEdit](https://www.barebones.com/products/bbedit/)*, which has a useful free version available for *MacOS*.
 Microsoft provides a **free cross-platform text editor** designed for writing code called *[Visual Studio Code](https://code.visualstudio.com/)*.
 I will be using *Visual Studio Code* in my demonstrations as it works on all our computers.

-#### Terminal Emulator
+You will need a **Terminal Emulator**.
 We will be accessing the *Unix* file system and tools.
-On a *MacOS* system there is an application called *Terminal* that will allow us to access the real computer that lives inside your computer.
+On a *MacOS* system there is an application called *Terminal* that will allow us to access the real computer that lives inside your computer. *Visual Studio Code* has a built-in terminal emulator.

 ## Installing GAMESS